 At the top of the mountain, in the San Francisco peak, is located the chapel or hermitage of Santa Trega.
 The worship of the saint from Iconium are dated back to the 7th century.
 Probably the nun Egeria after to come back of her pilgrimage to Orient, encouraged the devotion for Saint Thecla local hermits.

-The existence of an hermitage is already recorded since the 12th century, it was with the renovations and enlargements at the 16th and 17th centuries that attained its current appearance.
-The archaeological excavations made in 1994 around the chapel, leds to the discovery of several visigoths sepulchers that showed the religiosity of the place.
-Sign of the important religious tradition and the veneration of Santa Trega are the various religious festivities.
+The existence of a hermitage is already recorded since the 12th century; it was with the renovations and enlargements at the 16th and 17th centuries that attained its current appearance.
+The archaeological excavations made in 1994 around the chapel, led to the discovery of several Visigoth’s sepulchres that showed the religiosity of the place.
+Sign of the critical religious tradition and the worship of Santa Trega are the various religious festivities.

 CHAPEL OF SAN CAETANO

-Built in the 17th century in as strategic location of the A Cruzada neighborhood, very useful to indicate the coastline to the navigators.
-The bell was a present from a British ship, that in 1735 prevented its sinking when they sighted the chapel.
+Built in the 17th century in a strategic location of the A Cruzada neighbourhood, very useful to indicate the coastline to the navigators.
+The bell was a present from a British ship that in 1735 prevented its sinking when they sighted the chapel.

-The A Cruzada neighborhood jutting out above the sea level and the plaza in front of the chapel becomes an excellent viewpoint to get a sight up of the coastline of A Guarda, the boats arriving to the port, etc. Absolutely amazing is the view of the winter storms.
+The A Cruzada neighbourhood jutting out above the sea level and the plaza in front of the chapel becomes an excellent viewpoint to get a sight up of the coastline of A Guarda, the boats arriving at the port, etc. The view of the winter storms is fantastic from here.

 CHAPEL OF LA GUIA

 The chapel dated from the 16th century and is consecrated to the Virgin of La Guía (could be translated as “the adviser or guide”) with a strong devotion between the fishermen.
-It is a small size building and it has a cantilever deck by way of portico.
-The chapel is located in the high neighbourhood called Ribadavila (“upon the village”), that is extramural of the medieval town.
+It is a small size building, and it has a cantilever deck by way of a porch.
+The chapel placed in the high neighbourhood called Ribadavila (“upon the village”) that is extramural of the medieval town.
 It was customary the square was the passage place for merchants and traders towards Baiona.

 CHAPEL OF LAS MERCEDES

 It was a fulfilled wish of the presbyter Severino Álvarez Otero, to raise a chapel consecrated to the Virgin of the Mercy in the A Gándara neighbourhood (parish of Salcidos) where he was born.
-His religious work was developed in the American continent where he fundraised the money to build the chapel.
+He develops his religious work in the American continent where he fundraised the money to build the chapel.
 In 1918 it was opened coinciding with the festivity of the Virgin of Mercy.

 CONVENT OF SAN BENITO

 Founded in the 16th century by the Ozores de Sotomayor family.
-The nuns left their house in 1983 and after a renovation it turned into a hotel and a restaurant.
-The church, small and spoiled, was rebuilt in the 17th century and it is still dedicated to the religious cult.
+The nuns left their house in 1983, and after a renovation, it turned into a hotel and a restaurant.
+The church, small and spoiled, was rebuilt in the 17th century and it is still in use for the religious cult.
 In the side façade in baroque style are located the family blazon and the one of the Saint Benedict order.